 17 Contacts button Opens the Contacts menu.
 Depending on how your system administrator sets up the phone, use it to access personal directory, corporate directory, or call history.
-18 Phone display Phone display that can be positioned to your preferred viewing angle. feature buttons Pressing a button for a phone line displays the active calls for that line.
-If you lines, you might have an All Calls feature button that displays a consolidated all lines.
-Color LEDs indicate the line state: Amber-Ringing call on this line Green-Active or held call on this line Red-Shared line in-use remotely (The position of programmable feature buttons may be reversed with that of se phones using a locale with a right-to-left reading orientation, such as Hebrew 20 Handset with light strip The handset light strip lights up to indicate a ringing call (flashing red) or a new voice message (steady red).
+18 Phone display Phone display that can be positioned to your preferred viewing angle.
+19 Programmable feature buttons Programmable feature buttons that correspond to phone lines, speed dials, and calling features.
+Pressing a button for a phone line displays the active calls for that line.
+If you have multiple lines, you might have an All Calls feature button that displays a consolidated list of calls from all lines.
+Color LEDs indicate the line state: Amber-Ringing call on this line Green-Active or held call on this line Red-Shared line in-use remotely (The position of programmable feature buttons may be reversed with that of session buttons on phones using a locale with a right-to-left reading orientation, such as Hebrew and Arabic.)
+20 Handset with light strip The handset light strip lights up to indicate a ringing call (flashing red) or a new voice message (steady red).